Saidsp19/sidecar/README.md

 > You should be able to chose to use an X11 windowing environment from the login screen.
 I have no time to work on
 > changes to make the Open GL applications work properly when run in Wayland.

+## CentOS 8 Installation Notes

+Due to an interest expressed in using the code on a CentOS 8 system, I managed to install and build the system after some effort and a lot of Googling.
+The dependencies are the same as above (more or less) but I had to locate the ACE RPMs that were not available on EPEL or PowerTools repositories.
+I also needed to disable the firewall to see multicast DNS traffic (configuring would be a better option, but this was on a virtual machine with no external network connectivity).
+Finally, I had to install Python (3.8) and used `sudo alternatives --config python` to make a `python` command available.
+After all of that, the build and unit tests started to work.

 ## MacOS Installation Notes

 Here are some brief notes on getting everything to run on macOS.
 This works on my MacBook Pro 2017 running